cncf/techdocs/analyses/0012-TUF/analysis.md

 - Identify website maintainers on the site and their roles so users know who to contact in case issues arise.
-- Provide information about the website build and how to generate on the docs repo.
+- Provide information about the website build and how to generate it on the docs repo.

 [rfc-spec]: https://www.rfc-editor.org/rfc/rfc2119